jrhoun/liferay-learn/docs/commerce/2.x/en/user-guide/getting-started/managing-exchange-rates.md

 # Managing Exchange Rates

+Exchange rates can be manually managed or automatically updated by an online service. [...]

-By default, Liferay Commerce relies on the European Central Bank for foreign exchange rates.
-The ECB updates its exchange rates approximately every 24 hours; for more timely updates, a solution may be customized to use a different source.
+By default, Liferay Commerce can connect to the European Central Bank (ECB) to update foreign exchange rates.

 To enable automatic currency conversion: